waggle-sensor/computer_vision/education_resources/README.md

 [The source video](https://youtu.be/EbRQMncZ5XY?t=3735) talks about how AI algorithms can be modeled, packaged, managed, and possible to be running at the edge devices.
 A couple of examples helps how the Edge computing can be applied to scale-sensitive domains.

+* Amazon Greengrass for Edge computing

+[The source video](https://www.youtube.com/watch?v=EAz-qAL5z2U) talks about Amazon's Edge computing environment, using their existing services such as Lambda and cloud.
+The concept is almost identifcal to Waggle's Edge computing concept.
+This will help formulate a shape of how Waggle Edge computing environment would look like.

 ### Dataset management

 * Data Visualization and Debugging